bnjmind/python-xml-csv/README.md

 Can only be true if:
 1. No other elements on the same level (i.e. in the same array of Element Objects) have 'multiple' set to True.
 2. Element is a descendant of an element that has 'multiple' set to True, or no element has 'multiple' set to True yet at all.
+3. Element is not a descendant of an element that has 'row' set to True.
+Use the 'columns' option in that case.

+#### columns
+Used to define elements that are repeated in a single row.
+Column names will have a suffix to make them unique.

 #### children
 Used to identify direct children of the current element in the XML file.